usc-softarch/arcade_core/README.md

 ### Get System Source Code from Repositories

 Get project sources for different versions: <https://github.com/milvio123/Scraping-Tool>.
 The script doesn't require any CLI/Bash parameters.
 Instead, it reads project URL input on running and grab zip files for all versions of the target project.
+This tool provided for use with ARCADE by [Vidhi Shah](https://github.com/milvio123).

 ### Setting up Environment